 4 The procurement authority is accountable for the design of the IST coupon in conformance with requirement 15.1a. from ECSS-Q-ST-70-12.

-9.5.5.3b.2ECSS-Q-ST-70-60_1390811
+5 For 9.5.5.3b.2 the minimum drill pitch is included because of statistical significance and because it represent worst-case copper plating conditions.
+However, maximum drill pitch, or an isolated via, can provide more stress to a single via from the thermal expansion of the surrounding dielectric.
+This can be a motivation to include maximum pitch, or single via, in the coupon design for an in-depth investigation.

+ECSS-Q-ST-70-60_1390811

 The plating sequence to manufacture a buried via across top and bottom layer of a single laminate need not to be included in the IST coupon.